MY FATHER &

 Kalamaris’ son objected to the latter: “Respectfully, all of this outpouring of emotion and love is for one man – my father, Pantelis.
 This was never an initiative about the Kalamaris family, that’s why an alternate naming suggestion of the laneway as just Kalamaris Lane is not an option for our family,” he said.
 “It was always about one man – my father, Pantelis Kalamaris.”

-Laura Albanese, MPP for York South-Weston, was one of more than 1,600 who signed a petition to allow the name change.
+Laura Albanese, MPP for York South-Weston, was one of close to 2,000 citizens who signed a petition to allow the name change.

 “Entrepreneurs like Mr. Kalamaris are the heart of communities like Weston,” she wrote in a letter to EYCC, read aloud by Peter Kalamaris at Tuesday’s meeting.
 “I believe that giving the lane both his first and last name is a great nod toward the contribution he made and the lasting legacy he leaves behind.”